Zig Zag Café: Reception and legacy

 Zig Zag is considered one of the most influential in the U.S., and one of few to bring bars across the country out of a "dark age" of cocktail sophistication.
 The bar is considered one of the best in the U.S., and was rated as the nation's best in a list compiled by GQ in 2010.
 A separate list of the 25 best bars, by Men's Journal in 2012, included Zig Zag; it was the only Seattle bar on the list.
 Esquire named it among the best bars in the country in 2006; after a Seattle Times writer noticed it hadn't made more recent editions of the magazine's listings, Esquire clarified that it operates on a "Hall of Fame model"; that once a bar is listed, it isn't included again.

 In 2011, Fodor's reviewed it as "friendly; retro without being obnoxiously ironic; and very Seattle—with the occasional live music show, to boot."
 Allecia Vermillion, writing for Seattle Metropolitan in 2014, opined that the bar's "cocktail credibility is unimpeachable", and that its bartenders can "turn on a dime" to give guests drinks that suit their mood.
 In 2003, the bar was reviewed by The Seattle Times as still needing to find its footing; the review indicated the owners seemed unable to decide whether Zig Zag was a restaurant or a lounge, and the space was largely empty during dinnertime hours.

 The bar has seen numerous prolific and influential bartenders work there, and who went on to other significant venues.
-These include Stenson, who left Zig Zag to work at Michael Mina's RN74 Seattle; former co-owner Fitch, who opened the Corner Spot bar in Seattle in 2018; and Erik Hakkinen, who began bartending at Roquette, a Parisian-style bar that opened in Seattle in 2020.
-Hakkinen was considered Stenson's talented protege; Condé Nast Traveler reported that his departure following Stenson's spurred a decline in demand at Zig Zag, though its cocktails remained "very, very good".
+These include Stenson, who left Zig Zag to work at Michael Mina's RN74 Seattle; former co-owner Fitch, who opened the Corner Spot bar in Seattle in 2018; and Erik Hakkinen, who opened Roquette, a Parisian-style bar that opened in Seattle in 2020.